webqamdev/encryptable-fields/README.md

 Finally, if you're using [Laravel Backpack](https://backpackforlaravel.com) in your project, a trait [EncryptedSearchTrait](./src/Http/Controllers/Admin/Traits/EncryptedSearchTrait.php) provides methods to customize search and order logics.

+### Hide decrypt value in log
+If your application use [spatie/laravel-activitylog](https://github.com/spatie/laravel-activitylog) or [webqamdev/activity-logger-for-laravel](https://github.com/webqamdev/activity-logger-for-laravel) :
+Add `HasEncryptableFieldsLog` trait in each model with logs.
+This trait print encrypted values in log instead of decrypt values.

 ### Testing

 ``` bash